Olex2/Olex2Manual/Tasks/symmetry_operations.md

 - LEFT CLICK to select the atom that the fragment wants to be moved close to.
 - Click Copy Near (the initially selected atom is deselected).
 - LEFT CLICK on an atom in the fragment to copy.
 A copy will be generated.
 - Press ESC to exit the mode.
-To view the asymmetric unit again, type fuse.
+To view the asymmetric unit again, type `CODE fuse`.

 ###Display asymmetric unit only or complete structures where Z'<1
 - Fuse: to display the asymmetric unit only (alternatively type fuse).